markusressel/raspyrfm-client/README.rst

 **Note** that the **keys always need to be a** :code:`string`.

-For our brennenstuhl device it would look like this:
+For our Brennenstuhl device it would look like this:

 .. code-block:: python